-During this technique, a DNA sample is collected from a person.
+During WGS, a DNA sample is collected from a person.
 The sample contains chromosomal DNA as well as DNA contained in the mitochondria.
 The DNA is then broken into smaller fragments, and making use of new technologies that allow for quick sequencing, the combination of nucleotides (A, T, C, and G bases) are analyzed.

 Once the DNA is sequenced, it is then put back together in the correct order using bioinformatics approaches.
 This step is referred to as “assembly.”
 When the genome assembly is completed, researchers, physicians, and citizen scientists can conduct further analysis such as determining whether genetic variations are associated with health conditions.

 There are several methods of DNA sequencing available.
 Whole genome sequencing and whole exome sequencing are the two methods most used in healthcare and research to identify genetic variations.
 However, whole genome sequencing should not be confused with whole exome sequencing because whole exome sequencing only analyzes less than 1% of the genome.

 Both approaches can use third-generation or second-generation sequencing technologies.
 SMRT sequencing, Illumina dye sequencing, and pyrosequencing are examples of these technologies.
 Other technologies developed recently use novel approaches.
 For example, in nanopore sequencing, a strand of DNA is passed through a protein nanopore offering real-time and direct DNA sequencing.

 It’s huge!
 A single genome contains around six billion letters.

 When your genome is sequenced, it is stored as data files such as fastq, bam and vcf.
 The file containing a single person’s whole genome can be more than 300 GB in size!
 That means one person’s genome is larger than the entire hard drive of many computers!

 This very large size usually means it is difficult to store your genome on your computer and instead most people need to store their genome in the cloud.